Facts & Trivia

 Hubert L. Dreyfus was born in Terre Haute, Indiana, and was an expert in phenomenology, existentialism, and philosophical implications of A.I. and his explanation of Heidegger, which critics labeled “Dreydegger.”
 And was the inspiration for the Futurama character “Professor Hubert Farnsworth.

-Hamilton Nussbaum co-founded the Conservatory of Music in Marion, Indiana, with his brother Percy Nussbaum in 1898, and it was run by the Nussbaum brothers until 1917.
+Hamilton Nussbaum co-founded the Conservatory of Music in Marion, Indiana, with his brother Percy Nussbaum in 1898.
+The Nussbaum brothers ran the conservatory until 1917.
 Both Brothers were born in LaPorte, Indiana, to immigrant Jewish parents from Sachsen, Prussia (Germany).
-The Conservatory was famous for turning out legendary musical phenom Cole Porter.
+The Conservatory was famous for producing legendary musical phenom Cole Porter.

 Paul Samuelson was born in Gary, Indiana.
 He was the first Jewish American to receive the Nobel Prize for Economics (1970) to contribute to economics.
 Samuelson is considered by many to be the founder of neoclassical economics.

-The World’s First Home Gaming System was made in Fort Wayne, Indiana, by a German-born Jewish immigrant, Ralph Baer, and was later known as the Magnavox Odyssey.
+The World’s First Home Gaming System was made in Fort Wayne, Indiana, by a German-born Jewish immigrant named Ralph Baer.
+It was later known as the Magnavox Odyssey.

-Rabbi Marvin Sugarman of the Hebrew Orthodox Congregation 1964 linked arms and joined in singing “We Shall Overcome” in a march with a group of interfaith and interracial religious leaders, which started in Howard Park and ended at the St Joseph Courthouse in South Bend, celebrating a Freedom march for racial equality.
+Rabbi Marvin Sugarman of the Hebrew Orthodox Congregation 1964 linked arms and sang “We Shall Overcome” in a march with a group of interfaith and interracial religious leaders.
+The march started in Howard Park and ended at the St Joseph Courthouse in South Bend, celebrating a Freedom march for racial equality.

 Gen. Frederick Knefler, a Hungarian Jewish Immigrant to Indianapolis, became one of the highest-ranking Jews in the Union Army during the Civil War.
 As President of the board of regents of Indiana’s Soldiers and Sailors Monument, he oversaw the cornerstone laying in the center of Indianapolis on August 22, 1889, but sadly died before its completion in 1902.